WenranMa/Go_Study/Go_Libs.md

 |vendor   | make vendored copy of dependencies(将依赖复制到vendor下) |
 |verify   | verify dependencies have expected content (验证依赖是否正确）|
 |why      |explain why packages or modules are needed(解释为什么需要依赖)|

+---

+## gRPC
+RPC is a acronym for Remote Procedure Call

+### Types of gRPC applications

+gRPC applications can be written using 3 types of processing, as follows:

+Unary RPCs where the client sends a single request to the server and gets a single response back, just like a normal function call.

+`rpc SayHello(HelloRequest) returns (HelloResponse);`

+Server streaming RPCs where the client sends a request to the server and gets a stream to read a sequence of messages back.
+The client reads from the returned stream until there are no more messages. gRPC guarantees message ordering within an individual RPC call.

+`rpc LotsOfReplies(HelloRequest) returns (stream HelloResponse);`

+Client streaming RPCs where the client writes a sequence of messages and sends them to the server, again using a provided stream.
+Once the client has finished writing the messages, it waits for the server to read them and return its response.
+Again gRPC guarantees message ordering within an individual RPC call.

+`rpc LotsOfGreetings(stream HelloRequest) returns (HelloResponse);`

+Bidirectional streaming RPCs where both sides send a sequence of messages using a read-write stream.
+The two streams operate independently, so clients and servers can read and write in whatever order they like: for example, the server could wait to receive all the client messages before writing its responses, or it could alternately read a message then write a message, or some other combination of reads and writes.
+The order of messages in each stream is preserved.

+`rpc BidiHello(stream HelloRequest) returns (stream HelloResponse);`

+Synch vs. Asynch
+As the name implies, synchronous processing occurs when we have a communication where the client thread is blocked when a message is sent and is been processed.

+Asynchronous processing occurs when we have this communication with the processing been done by other threads, making the whole process been non-blocking.

+On gRPC we have both styles of processing supported, so it is up to the developer to use the better approach for his solutions.

+Deadlines & timeouts
+A deadline stipulates how much time a gRPC client will wait on a RPC call to return before assuming a problem has happened.
+On the server’s side, the gRPC services can query this time, verifying how much time it has left.

+If a response couldn’t be received before the deadline is met, a DEADLINE_EXCEEDED error is thrown and the RPC call is terminated.

+RPC termination
+On gRPC, both clients and servers decide if a RPC call is finished or not locally and independently.
+This means that a server can decide to end a call before a client has transmitted all their messages and a client can decide to end a call before a server has transmitted one or all of their responses.

+This point is important to remember specially when working with streams, in a sense that logic must pay attention to possible RPC terminations when treating sequences of messages.

+Channels
+Channels are the way a client stub can connect with gRPC services on a given host and port.
+Channels can be configured specific by client, such as turning message compression on and off for a specific client.

+Metadata
+Metadata is information about a particular RPC call (such as authentication details) in the form of a list of key-value pairs, where the keys are strings and the values are typically strings, but can be binary data.
+Metadata is opaque to gRPC itself - it lets the client provide information associated with the call to the server and vice versa.

+Access to metadata is language dependent.

+### Protocol Buffer

+The first step when working with protocol buffers is to define the structure for the data you want to serialize in a proto file: this is an ordinary text file with a .proto extension.
+Protocol buffer data is structured as messages, where each message is a small logical record of information containing a series of name-value pairs called fields.

+Then, once you’ve specified your data structures, you use the protocol buffer compiler protoc to generate data access classes in your preferred language(s) from your proto definition.